ml-struct-bio/cryodrgn/README.md

 * `--poses`, image poses (`.pkl`) that correspond to the input images
 * `--ctf`, ctf parameters (`.pkl`), unless phase-flipped images are used
 * `--zdim`, the dimension of the latent variable
-* `-o`, a clean output directory for storing results
+* `-o`, a clean output directory for saving results

 Additional parameters which are typically set include: